PiotrNawrot/nanoT5/README.md

 We recommend adding `model.compile=true` flag for pre-training, if you are able to install PyTorch 2.0.
 In our case it results in ~1.33x speedup.

 Suppose you don't have access to a 80GB GPU.
-In that case, you can increase the number of gradient accumulation steps by `optim.grad_acc=steps`, In where `batch_size` has to be divisible by `steps`.
+In that case, you can increase the number of gradient accumulation steps by `optim.grad_acc=steps`, where `batch_size` has to be divisible by `steps`.

 The summary of the optimization process is printed every 100 steps in the following format.
 For instance: